lemire/counters/README.md

 printf("Iterations: %d\n", agg.iterations);
 ```

-The performance counters are only available when `collector.has_events()` returns true.
+The performance counters are only available when `counters::has_performance_counters()` returns true.
 You may need to run your software with privileged access (sudo) to get the performance
 counters.